 Similarly, for thallium-201, Tc-99m-sestamibi is generally excluded from the brain via the blood-brain barrier (BBB), and therefore tumour uptake appears to be mainly related to BBB breakdown.
-The normal MIBI distribution is in the choroid plexus, scalp, and pituitary gland.
-This radiotracer is not imaged in normal brain parenchyma.
-Normal uptake in the choroids can be perplexing and limit the evaluation of deep periventricular tumours.
+The normal MIBI distribution is in the pituitary gland, scalp and choroid plexus.
+However, the MIBI radiotracer is not imageable in normal brain parenchyma.
+Also, normal uptake of MIBI in the choroids can be perplexing and limit the evaluation of deep periventricular tumours.

 However, the research using Tc-99m-sestamibi SPECT imaging of glioma recurrence following radiation therapy demonstrated a pooled sensitivity of 90% and specificity of 92%.

 Nevertheless, Tc-99m-sestamibi has better imaging properties than thallium-201 producing an energy of140 KeV and higher allowable injection dosages of up to 30 mCi.
 However, further research is required to evaluate the benefits of Tc-99m-sestamibi for diagnosis and prognosis including the detection of tumour recurrence over the superiority of thallium-201.
 Interestingly, studies have suggested that Tc-99m-sestamibi has increased specificity over thallium-201.